 BIAs operate as non-profit corporations.
-Programs, services and operations in support of each business district are financed by the BIA tax.
-BIAs submit operating budgets annually, for review and approval by City Council.
+Programs, services and operations of each BIA are financed by the BIA tax.
+BIAs submit operating budgets annually to the City of Edmonton for review and approval by City Council.

-The City of Edmonton is required by provincial legislation to collect BIA taxes and distribute those funds to each BIA for the purpose of implementing the specific improvements approved by the membership within each zone.
+The City of Edmonton is required by provincial legislation to collect BIA taxes and distribute those funds in full to each BIA.
+Business with questions about how their BIA taxes are being spent should contact their BIA's office.